Explore layer attributes

 The Symbology pane appears.

-3. In the Classes grid, right-click the line symbol associated with Easy trails.
+- On the Classes tab, right-click the line symbol associated with Easy trails.
 In the color picker, choose Quetzel Green.

 Tip: